By Thomas Becker

 "We spotted him and we wanted him in Panther green.
 I called him, I sent letters and I kept at it until he said yes," Morrison said.
 "We were looking forward to five good years with him.
 And I could say he became even better than I thought he would."

-Gordon considered three schools – UPEI, Acadia and Brandon – but Morrison's persuasive nature and championship experience made the difference.
+Gordon considered three schools – UPEI, Acadia and Brandon – yet Morrison's persuasive nature and championship experience made the difference.

 "George did a very good job recruiting me and convinced me UPEI would be the best fit for me.
 I also loved UPEI's style of play, they liked to run which was fine with me," Gordon said.